▶︎ ▶︎ participation

 3 direct democracy – developed representative democracy · · · key words & theory

-3 e.g. in the 'democracy lab' of Switzerland – or, to an extent, in some other countries, like some US states or lands of Germany after WWII and the 'Wende' of '89/'90 (similar note on previous page)
+3 e.g. in the 'democracy lab' of Switzerland – or, to an extent, in some other countries, like some US states or lands of Germany (similar note on previous page)

 4 as in developed democracies, like e.g. political rights ↗︎ in the 'democracy lab' of Switzerland